 We offer a rolling admission process.
 All application documents must be received four (4) weeks before the start of the semester.
 To be admitted to the program, students must meet the following criteria:

 - Completion of a bachelor's or graduate-level degree in the health, life, or basic sciences (Biology, Chemistry, Biochemistry, Athletic Training, Exercise Science, Pharmacology, Nursing, Physician Assistant Studies, Medicine, Kinesiology, Physical Therapy, Occupational Therapy, or related field) from an accredited institution.
+Candidates that hold a degree other than health, life, or natural/basic sciences, must hold a bachelor or graduate degree from an accredited institution and must provide proof of completing 6 credits of college-level biology coursework and 6 credits chemistry coursework with a minimum grade of C+ or better.

 - An undergraduate GPA of 2.75 (on a 4.00 scale) is required for consideration in this program.